alexanderAnokhin/mgaa/README.md

 - AI for enemy units

 ## Setup
-Game requires Unity engine installed, the target Unity version is 5.1.0 or higher.
-Game prototype is tested on Linux, Windows and Mac operating systems.
-Game includes only one scene [Main](Assets/Completed/Scenes/Main.unity), it can be used to start the game.
+The game requires Unity engine installed, the target Unity version is 5.1.0 or higher.
+The game prototype is tested on Linux, Windows and Mac operating systems.
+The game includes only one scene [Main](Assets/Completed/Scenes/Main.unity), it can be used to start the game.

 ## Project Structure
  1. [CSVLogs](CSVLogs) - folder for PCG logs